kryptokrona/kryptokrona-docs/guides/Using-trtlbot-plus-plus.md

 This can be used to tip - so far - an unlimited amount of people, given that you have enough balance.
 The bot will PM you after it has sent the payments to everyone, letting you know the TX Hash, your updated balance, and how many people it sent it to, along with the number of
-- successful payments(the recipent had registered their wallet and the payment was successfully sent)
+- successful payments (the recipent had registered their wallet and the payment was successfully sent)
 - unsuccessful payments (the recipent had not registered their wallet and/or the payment was not successfully sent)

 If you tip multiple people, some who have registered their wallets and some who haven't, the bot will react with :almost100: and :sos: for both(only once).
-However, it will not let you know whose wallet has not been registered, simply the amount of people it did send it to(so you can deduce the no. of people it was not able to send to by subtracting the number of successful payments from the number of people you tipped).
+However, it will not let you know whose wallet has not been registered, simply the amount of people it did send it to (so you can deduce the number of people it was not able to send to by subtracting the number of successful payments from the number of people you tipped).

 *Sadly, trying to tip "Roles" (like `@dev-turtle`, `@everyone`, `@here` etc) and expecting the bot to automatically tip everyone with that said role won't work, as it has not been programmed to do so :(*

 ### Where Do These Tips Go?

-When you tip someone, then the desired amount plus 0.1 TRTL is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered his wallet, he cannot receive tips).
+When you tip someone, the desired amount plus 0.1 TRTL is pulled from your tipjar wallet balance and sent to the recipient's registered wallet (if he has not registered a wallet, he cannot receive tips).

-When you get tipped, then the sender sends the desired amount plus 0.1 TRTL, pulled from his tipjar wallet balance, directly to your registered wallet(if you haven't registered your wallet, you can't receive tips).
+When you get tipped, the sender sends the desired amount plus 0.1 TRTL, pulled from his tipjar wallet balance, directly to your registered wallet (if you haven't registered a wallet, you can't receive tips).
 It also reacts to the message on which the person was tipped (`.tip 1 @RockSteady#7588`) with ![moneywings](guides/images/trtlbot-plus-plus/rsz_money_with_wings.png)

 It *does not* send the TRTL to your tipjar balance.
 It sends it *directly* to your **wallet**.